Revised April 11, 2020

 The top 10 posts in this section describe the fundamentals of Buddhist meditation.
 The rest of the posts in this section are on possible meditation subjects and can be used to clarify unresolved questions, and to gain samādhi.
 The first 11 posts should be followed in that order, at least initially.

 1. Buddha Dhamma is focused on purifying the mind of greed, hatred, and ignorance.
 A pure mind does not attach to even a trace of material form and has attained Nibbāna.
 As the mind is purified, it gains nirāmisa sukha which can be experienced at various levels from the beginning.
-If one can “stick to” this program for a couple of months, and then one can look back and see the change in oneself; one should have a more peaceful, quiet mind that has “cooled down”.
+If one can “stick to” this program for a couple of months, one can look back and see the change in oneself.
+One should have a more peaceful, calm mind that has “cooled down”.

 - A mind is impure because it attaches to “things in this world” with the misconception that things in this world (31 realms) can be maintained to one’s satisfaction, i.e., with the perception of nicca.
 Thus the prevailing mindset is that happiness (sukha) should be attained by employing any means.
 And once attained it can be maintained and thus one is in total control of one’s affairs (atta).